This week’s Thrive in Five is about listening to the signals from your mind and body

 So my challenge to you is just to have an open mind over the next couple of weeks.
 What signals is your body sending?
 There’ll be times when you’re just going to have to ignore that.
 If the signal your body is sending is ‘stay in bed’, but the kids need to go to school and you have a big presentation.
 Maybe on that occasion, you’ve got to push on through.
 But don’t ignore the signal afterwards, put in some slivers of recovery for the rest of the day.
 Go to bed a little earlier, have a good quality meal, get hydrated.
 Do something that you love at the end of the day that’s for you.
 Even if it’s five minutes with a book or 10 minutes daydreaming in the garden, enjoying the sunset, do something for you.

 Tune in to those signals, just start to become aware of what your mind or body is telling you.
-Because that’s another step towards being an optimum Business Athlete.
+Because that’s another step towards optimum health and wellbeing.
 Which helps you to beat burnout, helps you to have a longer, healthier life, be energised and stay in love with life as well so that you don’t get dispassionate about things.

 So I hope that series has been helpful.
-What is the Business Athlete more about recovery, and then this week listening to the signals.
+What is the Cadence Approach™, more about recovery, and then this week listening to the signals.
 As always I welcome your feedback.
 I hope you’ve enjoyed it.
 Share these videos with anyone who needs to watch them and get this message.
 And apart from that, stay healthy, all the very best for now.